Date: Feb 24, 2021

 Beginner’s Guide to Streaming Devices

 If your household is considering getting rid of cable and moving to streaming platforms for your movies, TV, and gaming there are plenty of options for services and devices that can help.
-A streaming device can help you access platforms your Smart TV may not have, discover content quickly between platforms, and even save you money by finding the content you want for free instead of having to rent it.
+Once you have fast internet, you’ll need to get streaming devices to you access platforms your Smart TV may not have, discover content quickly between platforms, and even save you money by finding the content you want for free instead of having to rent it.
 Here are some of the biggest names in streaming devices right now and what they offer.

 If you have an HDMI port on your TV, Google Chromecast dongle will be really easy to set up for you.
 Chromecast comes with a remote so you can surf the different streaming platforms and apps available.
 You can even cast your tablet or computer to your TV with this technology.